Community Science

 Forage fish such as Pacific sand lance and surf smelt are critical species at the base of the marine food web, feeding larger fish such as salmon, which in turn feed marine birds, seals, sea lions and whales.
 Yet forage fish have not been well-studied and the locations of beaches where spawning occurs has not been well-mapped.
 Our volunteer team samples local beaches each month and prepares the samples using specialized equipment.
 The samples are sent to the Mount Arrowsmith Biosphere Reserve Research Institute laboratory at the University of Vancouver Island where they are analyzed for the presence of forage fish embryos.

 Sea star wasting disease has decimated populations of many species of sea star over the past few years.
-Under the direction of Andy Lamb, a local marine biologist, volunteers count sea stars yearly at the waterfront near the Portal and at Clam Bay to monitor for recovery of the purple sea star.
+Under the direction of Andy Lamb, a local marine biologist, volunteers count sea stars yearly at 'The Cut' and at Clam Bay to monitor for recovery of the purple sea star.

 Sharp-tailed Snake Monitoring